-''' -h : Print the help. -1: Reference sequence length is the shortest. -L: Reference sequence length is the largest. -a: Reference sequence length is the alignment length (default). -n : Score is normalized by reference sequence length (default). -r : Raw score, not normalized. -d: Score is expressed in distance (default: score is expressed in similarity). -t ##.## : Score threshold.
-If the score is normalized and expressed in similarity (default), it is an identity, e.g. 0.95 for an identity of 95%.
-If the score is n ormalized and expressed in distance, it is (1.0 - identity), e.g. 0.05 for an iden tity of 95%.
-If the score is not normalized and expressed in similarity, it is the length of the Longest Common Subsequence.
-If the score is not normalized and expr essed in distance, it is (reference length - LCS length).
-Only sequence pairs with a similarity above ##.## are printed.
-Default: 0.00 (no threshold). -p ##: Number of threads used for computation (default=1). -q: n's are replaced with a's (default: sequences with n's are discarded). -x: Adds four extra columns with the count and length of both sequences. '''
+''' -h : Print the help. -l : Reference sequence length is the shortest. -L : Reference sequence length is the largest. -a : Reference sequence length is the alignment length (default). -n : Score is normalized by reference sequence length (default). -r : Raw score, not normalized. -d : Score is expressed in distance (default: score is expressed in similarity). -t ##.## : Score threshold.
+If the score is normalized and expressed in similarity (default -p ## : Number of threads used for computation (default=1). -g : n's are replaced with a's (default: sequences with n's are discarded). -x : Adds four extra columns with the count and length of both sequences. '''